67P/kredits-contracts/README.md

         $ npm run deploy:apps

-3. Deploy a new DAO with the latest app versions
+3. Deploy a new KreditsKit and create a new DAO with the latest app versions

+        $ npm run deploy:kit
         $ npm run deploy:dao

 4. Execute seeds to create demo contributors, contributons, etc. (optional)

         $ npm run seeds

-Step 2-4 is also summarized in `npm run bootstrap`
+**Step 2-4 is also summarized in `npm run bootstrap`**

 ## Contract architecture